 Wrap up your night in Hoi An with a stopover at one of the newest ice cream spots in town, BLVD.
 With multiple locations in the Ancient Town, it’s easy to find and the ice cream is hard to forget.

-So, there you have it – your essential guide to the perfect day in Hoi An.
-Hope you enjoyed it…and that you come back soon!
+So, there you have it – your essential guide to what to do in Hoi An and the perfect day in Hoi An itinerary.
+Hope you enjoyed it…and that you come back to Hoi An soon!

 Thanks for filling in this week Mike!
-Hoi An looks like an awesome place with so many things to do (and even more to eat).
-I’d definitely need more than a day here to try all these tasties! 😀
+Hoi An looks like an awesome place with so many things to do (and even more to eat and drink).
+I’d definitely need more than a day here to try all these tasty treats! 😀

 Calling all bloggers!

 Would you like to visit Hoi An?
-What activities would you include in your perfect day?
-I’d love to hear from you in the comments below!
+Which activities from above would you include in your perfect Hoi An itinerary?
+I’d love to hear from you in the comments below! ⬇️